 For my Master's research, I studied several aspects of tanager plumage coloration.
 The tanagers are a diverse group of 370 species that live throughout Central and South America.
 They have a wide variety of life histories, habitats, and plumage patterns.
 One of the underlying themes of my research was the use of the avian visual model.
 Birds see quite differently than we do, notably they can see UV coloration and can distinguish between colors better due to colored oil droplets on each of the cone cells.
 First, I used the avian visual model to assess the prevalence of cryptic sexual dichromatism - differences in male and female plumage coloration visible to birds but not humans.
 Second, I investigated whether it was changes in male or female plumage coloration that were driving the evolution of sexual dichromatism, and how male and female models of evolution differed.
 Finally, I looked for correlations between sexual dichromatism and different coloration mechanisms.

-In addition, in collaboration with the lab of my Master's advisor, Kevin Burns (also known as Team Tanager), I am helping to construct a species-level phylogeny of the tanagers.
+In addition, in collaboration with the lab of my Master's advisor, Kevin Burns (also known as Team Tanager), I helped to construct a species-level phylogeny of the tanagers.
 We will combine the phylogeny with data we have collected on tanager plumage coloration, songs, niches, and bills to look at how tanagers have diversified in relation to these phenotypic traits.

 Dr. Kevin Burns